Shadows and photon rings of a quantum black hole: Acknowledgments

 \section{Acknowledgments}

-The authors thank Jingbo Yang, Zhan-Feng Mai and Cong Zhang for useful discussions and communications.
+The authors thank Jinbo Yang, Zhan-Feng Mai and Cong Zhang for useful discussions and communications.
 This work is partially supported by Guangdong Major Project of Basic and Applied Basic Research (No.2020B0301030008).